What is leadership and coaching? Are they two separate entities or can they co-exist together?

 Traditionally, we think of leadership and coaching in the world of work as separate practices.

-But the world has changed a lot and in the last years coaching has become one of the most important leadership practices.
-The main reasons for such a shift are:
+But the world has changed a lot and in the last few years and coaching has become one of the most important leadership practices.

 - Together with globalization, organizations have become more complex and matrix structures.
 Such a massive change requires business leaders to decentralize their power by delegating more to their employees.